Padikkadavan (1985 film): Plot

 Rajasekhar is the loving elder stepbrother of Rajendran aka Raja and Ramachandran aka Ramu.
 After his marriage, his wife Radha ousts Raja and Ramu from home while he is away.
-After some struggle, the two young brothers are adopted by Rahim, a Muslim.
+After some struggle, the two young brothers are adopted by Rahim.
 Raja, the older of the two, toils and becomes a taxi driver to educate his brother.
 As a taxi driver, he does what is right, such as stopping drug dealers.
 There, he meets Mary, a girl who smuggles drugs and alcohol while pretending to be pregnant.
 After sometime, she has a change of heart, and she and Raja fall in love.

 Ramu, whom Raja believes to be an innocent person, strays and gets mixed up with some wrong-doers.
 He marries a girl named Manju, who is from a wealthy family, and later severs his ties with Raja when Raja discovers that he lied about passing an examination (when actually, he failed in the examination) and confronts him.
 Meanwhile, Manju's maternal uncle Chakravarthy is a smuggler who sells drugs using his older brother Vedhachalam's lorries.
 Chakravarthy later kills Vedhachalam, and frames Raja for the crime.
 Rajasekhar, the presiding judge for the case, realises that Raja & Ramu are his long-lost brothers.
 He then proceeds to have a heart attack & adjourns the court.
 He then researches all night, returns as a defence lawyer to save Raja and successfully proves that Chakravarthy is the one who murdered his own brother.
 A fight ensues between Chakravarthy and Raja, where Raja defeats Chakravarthy.
 In the end, Radha apologises for her old attitude with Raja and Ramu.